AdamKoziorz/adamkoziorz.github.io/content/focuses.md

 * Augment human abilities rather than displace them
 * Promote collaboration, self-improvement, and trust with the humans that use it
-* Avoid harmful biases and addresses data-related concerns
+* Avoid harmful biases and addresses privacy concerns

-### Data Science
+### Data and Networks

-* I have previously worked as a data scientist, and I was responsible for developing an improved BI reporting architecture and DevOps practices that eventually enabled the efficient development of automatically refreshed, intuitive dashboards
+* I am currently taking courses in Cryptography and Network Security, and in the future, I will also be taking courses in databases and data intensive distributed computing.
-* In the future, I will be taking courses in data privacy and security, databases, and data intensive distributed computing
+* I have previously worked as a data scientist where I was responsible for developing an improved BI reporting architecture that eventually enabled the efficient development of automatically refreshed, intuitive dashboards
-* I am interested in how we can effectively work with user data in an ethical manner, especially from a privacy standpoint
+* I am interested in learning how we can effectively work with user data to reveal insights and develop powerful applications while ensuring privacy

 ### Project Management

 * While I previously worked as a data scientist, I also took on project management responsibilities, effectively coordinating communication between stakeholders and ensuring the timely completion of the high quality dashboards my team was responsible for
 * I realized the importance of clear communication and documentation, and developed an understanding of how stakeholders in different teams interact with each other
 * I wish to be in a role where I am able to make an impact on my team and nurture a collaborative, inclusive environment

 ### Web Development